 We will follow all state and county health department guidelines and the student handbook including the 20-21 addendum. during in-person learning.
 THESE GUIDELINES ARE MANDATORY AND FAILURE TO COMPLY WITH ANY GUIDELINE WILL RESULT IN A STUDENT'S RETURN TO FULLY REMOTE LEARNING:

 - All parents/guardians must initial a self-certification slip (Spanish) each day that the student is symptom-free and can report to school for in-person learning.
 Every student received a pad of self-certification slips along with face masks and shields prior to the start of the school year.
 Families may also download and print the slip here (Spanish) to present to the bus supervisor and/or school officials.
-If students do not have a slip, they will be symptom checked and their temperature will be taken before they can enter the bus or school.
+If students do not have a slip, they will be symptom checked and their temperature will be taken before they can enter school.
 Random temperature and symptom checks will take place as students arrive at school.

 - When arriving at school, students must go directly to their first assigned classroom for the day.
 There is no use of lockers or congregating in the hallways or common spaces.

 - While in the school building, everyone must wear a face mask (cloth or medical).
 While on a bus, during a passing period or anytime people are within six feet of others, everyone must wear both a face mask (cloth or medical) and a face shield.
 Using the lanyard issued, all students must wear their IDs at all times so they can be easily read on the bus or when at school.
-The buildings will send information about how students who do not have an ID can get an ID.

 - What students should bring to school: